fknives/Android-Tutorial-Test-ShowCase/codekata/robolectric.instructionset.md

 }
 ```

-The line `DatabaseInitialization.dispatcher = testDispatcher` may look a bit mysterious, but all we do her is overwrite our original DatabaseInitialization in tests, and use the given Dispatcher as an executor for Room setup.
+The line `DatabaseInitialization.dispatcher = testDispatcher` may look a bit mysterious, but all we do with it is to overwrite our original DatabaseInitialization in tests, and use the given Dispatcher as an executor for Room setup.

 ### 1. `atTheStartOurDatabaseIsEmpty`